 Fender H.E.R.
 Stratocaster in Chrome Glow

-Exhibiting the classic Stratocaster tones that influenced her melodies and R&B style, this signature instrument with a stunning chrome glow finish (with matching headstock)and anodized aluminum pickguard was chosen by the Grammy-winning singer-songwriter to inspire young girls to pick up the guitar and play.
+Exhibiting the classic Strat tones that influenced her melodies and R&B style, the Fender H.E.R.
+Stratocaster in a stunning chrome glow finish (with matching headstock) and anodized aluminum pickguard was chosen by the Grammy-winning singer-songwriter to inspire young girls to pick up the guitar and play.
 The H.E.R.
 Stratocaster also features a comfy ’60s C-shaped neck, Vintage Noiseless pickups and a vintage-style synchronized tremolo.

 Pictured: Fender H.E.R.
 Signature Stratocaster in Chrome Glow